+Tackling Climate Change: Determinants of Legislator Support for Gas Taxes

-April 7, 2021
+April 8, 2021

-When we understand the source of policy opposition in legislators’ constituencies, then we can design policy interventions that facilitate policy change to solve pressing problems.
-Using original survey data from U.S. state legislators, we find that those legislators whose constituents would be most affected by an increased gas tax – those whose constituents drive more – are more likely to oppose increases to the gas tax.
-Raising taxes on gasoline is an important policy tool for reducing carbon to mitigate climate change because transportation accounts for nearly a quarter of the world’s energy-related greenhouse gas emissions.
-This unique data on lawmakers reveals the potential for investments in public transit to have both direct effects on carbon emissions and indirect effects by enabling policy change that would otherwise be made difficult by the responsiveness of decision makers to the costs their constituents would pay for carbon mitigation.
+When we understand the differential policy costs across constituencies and thus the source of legislators’ policy opposition, we can design policy interventions to solve pressing problems.
+We study the role of policy costs on constituents by studying legislator support for taxing gasoline.
+Our survey of U.S. state legislators shows that legislators whose constituents would be most affected by an increased gas tax – those whose constituents have longer commutes – are more likely to oppose increases to the gas tax.
+Further analysis separately estimates the impact of time spent driving alone to work versus using public transit.
+The effect of commute times comes from those who have long drives, not from those who ride public transit, highlighting how the policy costs to constituents is a major driver in legislators’ considerations.
+We finish the paper by discussing the implications of our findings for combating climate change.

-In democratic governments, the relationship between constituents and legislators’ is crucial to understanding policy outcomes.
+In democratic governments, the relationship between constituents and legislators is crucial to understanding policy outcomes.
 Legislators who are not responsive to constituents’ preferences risk losing their next election (Canes-Wrone, Brady, and Cogan 2002).
+Yet responsiveness is not without its downsides.
 Legislators’ electoral concerns and resulting focus on constituents’ policy interests may sometimes lead to myopic policymaking (Healy and Malhotra 2009).
 Policies with significant long-term benefits may lack legislative support if they impose short-term costs on electorally influential constituencies.
-Thus, achieving policy change involves understanding who benefits from the status quo and who might be hurt by a change in policy, particularly as government policies can have differential costs across groups.
+Thus, the likelihood of policy change in many domains involves understanding who benefits from the status quo and who might be hurt by a change in policy, particularly as government policies can have differential costs across groups.
 When we understand the source of policy opposition in the constituency, then we can design policy interventions that change the costs of the policy in ways that facilitate policy change to solve pressing problems.
 In this paper we study how much US state legislators’ policy preferences over their state’s gas tax are related to the direct impact that the gas tax has on their constituents.

 We study the gas tax because climate change is a critical issue and raising taxes on gasoline is an important policy tool that mitigates climate change (Klenert et al. 2018; Lin and Li 2011; Metcalf 2009).
 Because the federal gas tax is low relative to other OECD countries (Alternative Fuels Data Center 2018) and because there is substantial variation in excise taxes across US states (Cammenga 2020), studying the preferences of state legislators on this issue can provide insights into the conditions that might foster support for a higher gas tax across states and at the federal level.
-If a change in policy, an investment, or a different policy design can reduce the costs that some constituents face from a higher gas tax, more legislators may be willing to support a higher gas tax, thereby helping reduce carbon emissions.
+If a change in policy, an investment in a related area, or a different policy design can reduce the costs that some constituents face from a higher gas tax, more legislators may be willing to support a higher gas tax, thereby helping reduce carbon emissions.